-The Board of Directors has appointed Mr. Thaveedej Uyawong, Head of the Office of Board of Director and Company Secretary, as the Company Secretary due to his high qualifications and experience.
+The Board of Directors has appointed Mr. Thaveedej Uyawong as the Company Secretary due to his high qualifications and experience.
 He is also the Secretary to the Board of Directors, with the following roles and responsibilities:

-- 1. To organize the meeting of shareholders and the meeting of the Board of Directors under the law and articles of the Company, as well as related rules and regulations. - To establish and maintain the register of directors, notice of meetings and minutes of meetings for the meetings of shareholders and the meeting of the Board of Directors, as well as the Company's annual report. - 3.
+- 1. To organize the meeting of shareholders and the meeting of the Board of Directors under the law and articles of the Company, as well as related rules and regulations. - 2.
+To establish and maintain the register of directors, notice of meetings and minutes of meetings for the meetings of shareholders and the meeting of the Board of Directors, as well as the Company's annual report. - 3.
 To record all parties involved in related and/or conflicted matters as reported by the directors or the executives of the Company, and to report such records as prescribed under the law. - 4.
 To recommend and report to directors about their roles and responsibilities under the law and relevant rules and regulation. - 5.
 To maintain and arrange for the disclosure of information as stipulated under the rules and regulations of the relevant authorities.